AXChrono/lego-pybricks-collection/4531-1 - Manual Points/readme.md

 The switch can also be turned over manualy.
 The software is aware of its position before it will switch over the next time.

-The LED on the hub will represet the battery voltage according to the table below.
+The LED on the hub will represent the battery voltage according to the table below.

 | Voltage           | Color  |
 |-------------------|--------|